+Grand Canyon formation is just one interesting thing to learn about on a Grand Canyon tour.
 You can add an interesting insight into rock formations when you take a Grand Canyon tour from Las Vegas.
 This day trip is often booked by vacationers as a way to escape Las Vegas for a while.
 On tour, you will see amazing scenery and learn more about Grand Canyon formation.

 Reviewing the Layers To Make Sense Of Rock Development

 Rock formation is based on the principle of original horizontality as well.
-This means that each rock layer was formed horizontally.
+This means that each rock layer forms horizontally.
 If a rock tilts to one side, a geologic event has led to the anomaly.
 When you view a stratigraphic column, you can better understand rock layering and the principle of horizontality.
 Grand Canyon formation deals greatly with original horizontality.